smrg-lm/sc3/docs/source/intro/server.rst

 ====================

 To make use of the library you need to have the SuperCollider server installed.
-The easiest way to download and install the latest release for your platform.
-The Python library will search for the server in the default locations and make use of the same platform and user resources and configuration folders.
+The easiest way to do it is to download and install the latest release for your platform.
+The library will search for the server in the default locations and make use of the same platform and user resources and configuration folders.

 On Linux there are pre-compiled Debian packages and servers can be installed as independent programs (useful for SoC platforms).